 These keywords are used to describe the information the searcher is looking for.
 These searches consists of:

 These keywords are used when searchers are looking for information to help them make a purchase.
 They want to find what they need it and make a purchase as quickly as possible.

 Consumers use this type of keyword when they know what they want to buy but they don’t know where to find it.
 They usually have a higher purchase intent and are looking for information about where to find the product or service they’re looking for.

 📚Search intent is essential to ensure that your SEO strategy stays on track.
 Find out more here: A guide to search intent for SEO.

 Now you know what you’re looking for, the next step is to use a variety of tools to find out what your customers are searching for.

 Here are some of the tools you can use to find keywords, search volumes and competition for specific keywords:

-This is great for finding out the words and phrases being used by your potential customers and will give your Ecommerce SEO strategy more direction.
+This is great for discovering the words and phrases used by your potential customers and will give your E-commerce SEO strategy more direction.

 Consumers turn to Amazon with the intention of making a purchase.
 This makes Amazon the perfect place for finding high buyer intent keywords relating to your product or service.